camunda/camunda/docs/src/java-client/get-started.md

 * [Camunda Modeler](https://docs.camunda.org/manual/installation/camunda-modeler/)
 * [Apache Maven](https://maven.apache.org/)

-Then, start the Zeebe broker.
+Start the Zeebe broker.

-## Setup a project
+## Set up a project

 First, we need a Maven project.
-Create a new project using your IDE or run the Maven command:
+Create a new project using your IDE, or run the Maven command:

 ```
 mvn archetype:generate -DgroupId=io.zeebe -DartifactId=zeebe-get-started-java-client -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false
 ```

-Then, add the Zeebe client library as dependency to the project's `pom.xml`:
+Add the Zeebe client library as dependency to the project's `pom.xml`:

 ```xml
 <dependency>